IvoNet/cdi-properties/README.md

     }

 it will try to find property with `nl.ivonet.MyClass.myName` key.
 If it won't be found, it'll try with `myName`.
-If this also fails - because of default `required=true`, it will throw an unmet CD Idependency exception.
+If this also fails - because of default `required=true`, it will throw an unmet CDI dependency exception.

 Requirements
 ============